BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: Introduction

-Datasets targeting the biomedical and chemistry domains are designed to satisfy the requirements of biomedical research~\citep{arsenyan2024large, peng2024depth}.
-Biomedical datasets primarily focus on entities such as genes, proteins, chemicals~\citep{kringelum2016chemprot}, drugs, and diseases~\citep{krallinger2021drugprot}, with relation types covering drug–drug interactions~\citep{HERREROZAZO2013914}, gene–disease associations~\citep{zhang2022distant}, chemical–protein bindings~\citep{luo2022biored}, and enzyme-mediated reactions~\citep{lai2024enzchemred}, which are widely used in biomedical studies.
-Nevertheless, existing biomedical \ac{ie} datasets typically provide a relatively coarse-grained entity and relation schema.
-These datasets are valuable for modeling molecular-level knowledge and highlight the potential impact of a dataset that encompasses diverse, cross-disciplinary experimental protocols in biomedical laboratories~\citep{perera2020named}.
-Such a dataset would include critical procedural details, rich stepwise structure, and sufficient coverage to support biomedical experiment \ac{qa} with high reasoning complexity.
+The other category comprises datasets specifically designed for biomedical research~\citep{arsenyan2024large, peng2024depth}.
+These biomedical datasets primarily focus on entities such as proteins, chemicals, drugs, and diseases~\citep{kringelum2016chemprot, krallinger2021drugprot}, with relation types covering the molecular and pharmacological interactions~\citep{HERREROZAZO2013914, zhang2022distant, luo2022biored, lai2024enzchemred}.
+Nevertheless, existing biomedical datasets typically provide a relatively coarse-grained scheme centered on molecular and pharmacological entities, lacking the procedural granularity required for biomedical experiment understanding.
+Together, these observations highlight the need for a dataset that encompasses diverse, cross-disciplinary experimental protocols with sufficient procedural detail to support biomedical experiment understanding~\citep{perera2020named}.
 To the best of our knowledge, such a dataset does not currently exist.

-In this paper, we introduce \acf{biopie}, a new \ac{ie} dataset specifically designed to support biomedical experiment \ac{qa}. \ac{biopie} provides clearly defined biomedical experimental protocols and corresponding \acp{kg}, with broad cross-disciplinary coverage of experimental entities, actions, and procedural relations.
-It is constructed to support generalizable reasoning and machine understanding of biomedical protocols, thereby improving biomedical experimental \ac{qa}, which are illustrated in Fig. \ref{fig:problem}\textbf{(A)}.
+In this paper, we introduce \acf{biopie}, a new dataset specifically designed to support biomedical experiment understanding. \ac{biopie} provides clearly defined biomedical experimental protocols and corresponding \acp{kg}, with broad cross-disciplinary coverage of experimental entities, actions, and procedural relations.
+It is constructed to support generalizable reasoning and machine understanding of biomedical protocols, thereby improving biomedical experimental understanding, which is illustrated in Fig. \ref{fig:problem}\textbf{(A)}.